 1 January – New Year’s Day / Czech Independence Day.
 A day to mark the creation of an independent Czech Republic following the division of Czechoslovakia on 1 January 1993.

-8 May – Victory Day (Liberation Day) – The day commemorates the liberation of the Czechoslovakia by the Allies in May 1945.
+8 May – Victory Day (Liberation Day) – The day commemorated the liberation of Czechoslovakia by the Allies in May 1945.

 May/Jun – Whit Sunday and Monday